FPIU/FPIU/README.md

 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I've never seen snow before.

-I have a public repository where I put everything I've learned about spigot development so far.
+I have a public repository where I posted everything I've learned about spigot development so far.
 Don't expect much!